shaminaj-disha/Skin_Disease_Detection_Image_Processing_MATLAB/README.md

 # Skin_Disease_Detection_Image_Processing_MATLAB

 Welcome to Skin_Disease_Detection_Image_Processing_MATLAB.
-It's Digital Image Processing project.
+It's Digital Image Processing project using MATLAB.
 It will detect whether the skin is diseased or not.

 To run this project follow these instructions: